IT User Account

 - Students of the University are registered automatically for IT services upon registration as a student.
 For courses starting at the start of the academic year, usernames and passwords are distributed from IT Services to named password contacts in department.
 For courses starting at other times, it is the responsibility of the departmental or course administrator to contact IT Services for these.
 Your username and password will therefore be available from your department when you start at the University.
 Apart from the first few weeks of the academic year, these can also be obtained from the IT Services' Service Desk, telephone 222333.
 The University Library also deals with username and password queries.

 - Staff who are paid for their work at the University via the claims payroll, (excluding University Teachers), or contract staff.
-A user account request form (University staff role) will need to be completed, whereby the user abides by the acceptable use policy.
+Are required to email IT Services to request a user account (University staff role), whereby the user abides by the acceptable use policy.

 - People working in the capacity of staff of the University, who are not paid by the University.
 For example visiting lecturers (including those paid by another educational institution), honorary staff, retired staff who are still research active.
 Lay members of council are included in this category.
 In most cases you will be known to Personnel Services and have a staff number, and be registered automatically.
 In accepting an honorary or visiting position with the University you agree that you will abide by the acceptable use policy and that you will only use the facilities in conjunction with your role for the University.
-If you are not known to Personnel Services a user account request form (University staff role) will need to be completed.
+If you are not known to Personnel Services, please email IT Services to request a user account (University staff role).

 - People working for the following wholly owned companies of the University where the staff are paid via the University payroll: Imago Ltd; Cascaid Ltd; Loughborough University (Short Course Centre) Ltd (Burleigh Court); OCNSEM Ltd; Loughborough University Enterprises Ltd; Loughborough Innovation Centre Ltd. A £300 charge per person per annum is payable.
 In some cases the registration process is automated as for 1 above, this could also be done for others if required.
 The charge covers the services listed above including use of the University network.
 An invoice will be raised by IT Services at the start of August each year for the number of staff registered for IT services at the time.